AI Credit Scoring: The Future of Credit Risk Assessment

 Addressing Decision Bias

-Finally, to address the issue of decision bias, the Datrics platform provides the possibility of a stratified approach to modeling and/or manual weighting.
-This significantly reduces the risk of model bias, ensuring that the model does not unfairly favor or disadvantage certain countries or cohorts.
+To tackle the issue of decision bias, a stratified approach to modeling and manual weighting has been implemented.
+This strategy significantly reduces the risk of bias, ensuring that the scoring model remains fair and does not disproportionately favor or disadvantage any particular group or region.

 Credit Scoring Process

-The Datrics Credit Scoring process consists of the following steps:
+The Credit Scoring process consists of the following steps:

 Streamlined